twrecked/hass-aarlo/README.md

 # check output looks good
 install go /config
 ```

+### Migrating from Old Layout
+**This only needs to be done once and only if you installed an older version of `hass-aarlo`.**

+Home Assitant moved to a new layout for custom components, running the `remove_old` script will show a list of commands needed to remove the old installation.
+You will need to enter these commands manually.
+After running the command and, if they are empty, it's safe to remove the `alarm_control_panel`, `binary_sensor`, `sensor` and `camera` directories from your `/config/custom_components` directory

 ## Component Configuration
 For the simplest use replace all instances of the `arlo` with `aarlo` in your home-assistant configuration files.
 To support motion and audio capture add `aarlo` as a platform to the `binary_sensor` list.